ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/running/ambassador.md

 ##### Defaults

-* `defaults` provides a dictionary of default values that will be applied to various $productName$ resources.
+* `defaults` provides a dictionary of default values that will be applied to various Emissary resources.
 The default is to have no defaults configured.

 See [Using `ambassador` `Module` Defaults](../../using/defaults) for more information.